devharnold/alx-backend/0x02-i18n/README.md

 0x02. i18n

-Working On Internalization with flask
+Working On Internalization with flask, learning the module